Alfred Birlem

 August Robert Alfred Birlem (10 January 1888 – 13 April 1956) was a German football player and referee, known for officiating in high-profile international tournaments during the 1930s.

-Early life and playing career
+Playing career

 Born in Berlin, Germany, Birlem began his football career as a player.
 He played for various clubs in Berlin, including Union 92, Berliner SC, and Viktoria 89.
 During his playing career, Birlem represented Berlin city in regional competitions, making nine appearances.

 Refereeing career

 After his time as a player, Birlem transitioned to refereeing, where he became notable for his role in several international and domestic matches.